satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 7. functional interface
 8. Exception handling
 9. if error is occure multiple times how to handle it.

+Global Error Handling with @ControllerAdvice
+Global Exception Handling: Use @ControllerAdvice to catch errors globally and handle them in a uniform manner.
+Retry Mechanism: Use Spring Retry for retrying failed operations.
+Circuit Breaker: Use Resilience4j or Hystrix to stop calling a failing service after repeated failures.
+Logging and Monitoring: Log repeated errors and set up monitoring to detect and fix recurring issues.
+Rate Limiting: Prevent too many error messages from overwhelming the system.
+Graceful Degradation: Handle failures in a way that maintains the user experience, such as showing fallback content.

 10. throw and throws
 11. Globle exception
 12. Exception and error